andreoss/voz-mcp/README.md

 - `rate` (50..500) and `pitch` (0..99).
 The fallback backend honours both: rate maps to phoneme length, pitch shifts the signal with a length compensation that holds duration to within about ten percent.
-The neural backend has no length control, so it accepts and drops `rate` and refuses `pitch` outright rather than silently ignoring it.
+The neural backend has no length control, so it refuses both outright rather than accepting them and silently ignoring them.

 ## Requirements